CordBoard/elixir-ari/README.md

 # ARIex

-A client for Asterisk ARI in Elixir.
+A client library for Asterisk ARI in Elixir.
+(Forked from the inimitable Ben Langfeld)

 ## Installation